Agitpop: Reunion

-Agitpop is an art punk band from Poughkeepsie, New York.
-The band was formed in 1981 and began touring widely in 1983.
-They released four records on the Comm3, Twintone, and Rough Trade labels.
-Its members include Mark LaFalce, John deVries, and Rick Crescini.
+Agitpop regrouped in 2006 and released a new album in 2007 titled Agitpop.

+Concert at Cabaret Voltaire

+The first live performance after a pause of almost ten years took place at the Cabaret Voltaire in Zurich, Switzerland on July 13, 2007.
+The reunion show consisted of two very different sets.
+The first was titled "A Shotgun for a TV and an Eskimo Kiss," and consisted of a complete set of Agitpop songs.
+The equipment included guitars, an out-of-tune piano, and various instruments unusual in rock music (with no drum kit).
+All three members of Agitpop switched among the instruments.
+"God Bless America, Really?" was the title of the politically themed second set, which consisted of a medley of "noises in the ether" penned and sung by Agitpop's drummer Mark LaFalce.

+Musical style

 The band was part of a pioneer movement in the underground music community and was particularly known for its unusual song styles, instrumentation, and lyrical content within the rock genre.
 The shows attracted celebrated members of the New York art scene including the Pop Art era photographer Billy Name.

 The portmanteau Agitpop is derived from agitprop and is a conjugation of ‘agitation pop’, a now well-defined label that describes how popular music asserts political ideas and views.
 The band members were enamored with the idea and the origins of the word from the Russian Revolution and used the repetition and philosophy of it within pop culture.
-Agitpop as a term can be applied to the name of the band itself, but also translates well into the character of the songs themselves.

 Agitpop members have often described their approach to music as ‘a unique brand of fractured pop, derived from the dismantling of rock as we knew it.'
-At the time Agitpop was making their first records, the description worked as a default definition of the approach to making music the band was taking, where provocative amalgam with strong melodic hooks and poignant lyrics prevailed.
-Keeping with their intents and keeping with the needs of the times to redefine rock music, the band was consequent in their approach and forged a style unique to the times.
-The live shows were a natural extension of the philosophy the band was following.
+The live shows were an extension of the philosophy the band was following.
 Agitpop's performances were very confrontational.
-They alienated the audience or drew them in.

 In a review from Trouser Press of one of the shows in the mid-1980s, Agitpop's unique stylistic approach to rock music was described with the phrase ‘Free your mind…and your ass will follow'.
-The review followed them continually around throughout the band's existence.
-Whether they are put into the music categories of the times or not, they have had a strong influence on many younger bands, inspiring them to adopt a willingness ‘in dismantling’, or emancipating rock away from standard instrumentations and song styles.